 In Season 3, she also became beautician Krystal, and now, in Season 4, she’s added Mika, a badly-burned, paranoid hacker who survived the treacherous mass murder of other clone sisters.

 But let’s get back to those core characters:

 - Sarah, Alison, and Cosima are often together, plotting their survival; and Maslany told an awe-struck audience at ComicCon that it takes 17 hours to film one of those 3-clone scenes!

-- And if that’s not enough for you, Maslany sometimes plays one clone imitating another, so that viewers get to see Sarah’s personality peaking through Beth’s, or Allison’s valiant but doomed attempt to impersonate Sarah.
+- And if that’s not enough for you, Maslany often plays one clone imitating another, so that viewers get to see Sarah’s personality leaking through Beth’s, or Allison’s valiant but doomed attempt to impersonate Sarah.

 As you can see, this show is a total tour de force.
-Whether you’re a science fiction/thriller nerd like me, it’s exceptional entertainment.
+Whether or not you’re a science fiction/thriller nerd like me, it’s exceptional entertainment.